History of the Houston Rockets: 1971–1976: Improving in Houston with Murphy & Rudy-T

 Upon their arrival, many were in disbelief that the Rockets could thrive in Houston.
 They were coming to a city that, at the time, had not shown much interest in professional basketball.
 Houston was previously home to the Houston Mavericks of the American Basketball Association for only two seasons between 1967 and 1969, where the average attendance was only 200, and even that figure may have been inflated.
 Despite its large size, Houston also lacked a suitable arena.
-The city's largest indoor arena was 34-year-old Sam Houston Coliseum, but the Rockets quickly ruled out playing there even on a temporary basis.
-As the team owners planned out on building a proper arena, the Rockets were forced to play most of their games at the University of Houston's Hofheinz Pavilion, while playing occasional games at the Astrodome and San Antonio's HemisFair Arena.
+The city's largest indoor arena was 34-year-old Sam Houston Coliseum, but it had not aged well.
+The Rockets quickly ruled out playing there even on a temporary basis.
+As Texas Sports Investments drew up plans for a proper arena, the Rockets were forced to play most of their games at the University of Houston's Hofheinz Pavilion, while playing occasional games at the Astrodome and San Antonio's HemisFair Arena.

-Before the start of the 1971–72 NBA season, Hannum left for the Denver Rockets (later renamed Denver Nuggets) of the American Basketball Association, and Tex Winter was hired in his place.
+Before the start of the 1971–72 NBA season, Hannum left for the Denver Rockets (later renamed Denver Nuggets) of the American Basketball Association, and University of Washington coach Tex Winter was hired in his place.
 However, Winter, who said that Hayes had "the worst fundamentals of any player" he had ever coached, applied a system that contrasted with the offensive style to which Hayes was accustomed.
 Because of the differences between Winter and Hayes, Houston traded Hayes, who had led the Rockets in scoring for four straight years, to the Baltimore Bullets for Jack Marin at the end of the 1971–72 season.
-Winter left soon after, being fired in January 1973 following a ten-game losing streak and with the Rockets as the second worst team of the league, and was replaced by Johnny Egan.
+Winter left soon after, being fired in January 1973 following a ten-game losing streak and with the Rockets as the second worst team of the league (ahead of only the infamous 76ers team which would finish 9-73), and was replaced by Johnny Egan.

 With a 41–41 record, the Rockets would earn their first NBA Playoff berth in the 1975 NBA Playoffs since moving from San Diego as well as winning their first playoff series in franchise history by defeating the New York Knicks led by Walt Frazier and Earl Monroe in a 3-game mini series, but would ultimately bow to the upcoming champions Boston Celtics in 5 games in the semi-finals.
 The Rockets would move into their own arena, The Summit, the following season.
 The arena was located near Greenway Plaza, whose developer Kenneth Schnitzer became the Rockets' primary owner.